Free for students who are required to be screened under this program criteria

 - If the result is indeterminate, you will need a TB skin test.

 - If the chest x-ray is normal and you have no symptoms of active TB, you most likely have inactive TB.
+You will then meet with a clinician at University Health Service to decide upon treatment.

 - If you have an abnormal chest x-ray or symptoms of active TB, you may be required to have additional tests.